-However, a DJ controller will not be able to mix audio signals, for which you will need a DJ mixer.
-Instead, it sends audio signals to computers to instruct the software that is being run on the computers to mix the audio.
-A majority of DJ controllers also come with built-in sound cards with up to four output channels and two stereo pairs.
+However, a DJ controller will not be able to mix audio signals, so that you will need a DJ mixer.
+Instead, it sends audio signals to computers to instruct the software being run on them to mix the audio.
+Most DJ controllers also come with built-in sound cards with up to four output channels and two stereo pairs.

 This feature helps a DJ test the quality of music on the headphones before you play it on the main output source.
-Many DJ controllers utilize the typical HD or MIDI protocol to communicate with computers through a USB properly.
+Many DJ controllers utilize the typical HD or MIDI protocol to properly communicate with computers through a USB.

-As opposed to turntables, a DJ controller can take full benefit of the flexibility and different features offered by computer software.
-For instance, it allows a DJ the luxury to store several cue points relating to music files.
+As opposed to turntables, a DJ controller can benefit fully from the flexibility and different features offered by computer software.
+For instance, it allows a DJ the luxury of storing several cue points relating to music files.

-Also, DJ software offers users the ability to remap or reconfigure the various parts of a controller to carry out many more functions than those intended by the manufacturer of a controller.
+Also, DJ software allows users to remap or reconfigure the various parts of a controller to carry out many more functions than those intended by the manufacturer of a controller.

-Many contemporary controllers distinguish themselves from the traditional mixer and two jog wheels layout designed in a manner that allows the user to map them however they like easily.
+Many contemporary controllers distinguish themselves from the traditional mixer and two jog wheels layout designed to allow the user to map them however they like easily.

-A few DJ controllers are specially designed for either live PA performances using software like Ableton Live or using DJ software.
-Some controllers, on the other hand, are precision designed for use with timecode vinyl.
+A few DJ controllers are designed for live PA performances using software like Ableton Live or DJ software.
+On the other hand, some controllers are precision designed for use with timecode vinyl.
 The most famous ones in this category are the Novation Dicers.

 Difference Between DJ Mixers And DJ Controllers

 DJ mixers are mixing consoles for blending audio, and DJs use them for various purposes.
-A majority of DJs use DJ mixers for making seamless transitions when switching from one track to the next while spinning sets at dance clubs.
+Most DJs use DJ mixers to make seamless transitions when switching from one track to the next while spinning sets at dance clubs.

-Turntablists and hip-hop DJs often use DJ mixers to play various record players in musical instruments and come up with new and unique sounds.
+Turntablists and hip-hop DJs often use DJ mixers to play various record players in musical instruments and create new and unique sounds.

-Unlike the majority of DJ controllers, a DJ mixer does not need a computer to operate.
-This feature makes it ideal for most DJ booth settings.
-Many highly regarded clubs usually have a DJ mixer and two turntables in the booth; as a result, they have now become the industry standard throughout the world.
+Unlike most DJ controllers, a DJ mixer does not need a computer to operate, and this feature makes it ideal for most DJ booth settings.
+Many highly regarded clubs usually have a DJ mixer and two turntables in the booth; as a result, they have now become the industry standard worldwide.

-With the use of a DJ mixer, DJs can easily load different songs on their built-in displays.
+With a DJ mixer, DJs can quickly load different songs on their built-in displays.
 Then all a DJ has to do is cue these songs using their jog wheel without having to plug in any additional device.
-It is likely that in the future, more dance clubs are going to adopt DJ controller setups.
+It is likely that in the future, more dance clubs will adopt DJ controller setups.